razorcell/Laravel_Vuejs_Store_Test/README.md

 -   Optionally, you could generate your own key using: 'php artisan key:generate'

+-   Unit test can be ran using:

+`composer test`

 6 - Run Laravel backend server

 `php artisan serve` - Optionally, you could change the listening port using 'php artisan serve --port=8080 // For port 8080'